anthemion-org/ogle-web/README.md

 #### Plain object advantages

-Plain objects do have many advantages.
+Plain objects do have some advantages.
 They are easy to understand, and they are directly supported by the language.
 They facilitate duck typing, which is a simple and flexible approach to reuse, even if it fails to help when verifying correctness.

-They _should_ be easily serializable, unlike class instances, fancy objects, or state-capturing closures, which cannot be deserialized without factory functions, and which sometimes require help when serializing as well.
-Unfortunately, the format of choice for most developers fails to realize this advantage:
+They _should_ be easily serializable, unlike class instances, fancy objects, or state-capturing closures, which cannot be deserialized without factory functions, and which sometimes also require help when serializing.
+Unfortunately, the format of choice fails to realize this advantage:

 - JSON fails to support `NaN` and `Infinite` values, so it becomes necessary to add special handling (`UtilJSON.uNumFix` and `uFromParse` in this project) for these values;

 - JSON cannot represent reference cycles, and though it can serialize shared instances, it does this by duplicating them.
 That doesn’t harm correctness, if the instances are immutable, and it probably doesn’t waste much memory, since large datasets are unlikely to be serialized as JSON.
 It _does_ make it impossible to optimize equality checks with simple reference comparisons, however.

-It’s hard to count this as a win.
+When we deserialize data, we want the same data that we started with, so it’s hard to count this as a win.
 Plain objects _do_ meet Redux’s serializability requirements, however.

 When not attached as methods, object APIs must be implemented procedurally, and the target object must be passed to each procedure as it is used.
 This is less concise than a method invocation (see above) but it does allow calls to the API to be identified unambiguously, with a text search of the import name.
 Tools like VSCode offer ‘Find All References’ functionality that can find some method invocations, but these features _don’t work consistently_.
 Therefore, unless a method is named uniquely across all APIs, calls cannot be identified without knowing the type of each object that invokes the name, which can be difficult during code analysis.
 Note that this is the converse of the polymorphism advantage attributed to methods earlier.